tandav/Links/dev/databases/noob.md

-# Database noob
+# Database noob `Bottom up approach`
 - inspired by [this](https://eli.thegreenplace.net/2008/10/14/database-n00b)
 - I'm student that trys to learn databases.
 This article is my big picture of DBs.
-Bottom up approach.
 - article is constantly updating

 ## What are databases and why we need them